-2. Existing Key Employees and Primary Management Officials shall be notice; or to the routine uses described in that notice.
+- 2. Existing Key Employees and Primary Management Officials shall be notified in writing that they shall either: - A. Complete a new application form that contains the Privacy Act

-A. Complete a new application form that contains the Privacy Act employees before that form is filled out by an applicant:
+- B. Sign a statement that contains the Privacy Act notice and consent to the routine uses described in that notice. - 3.
+The following notice shall be placed on the application form for all employees before that form is filled out by an applicant: